 Not to let the grass grow under his feet, in 2011 he took on the role of Catering Cleaning and Waste Venue Manager at the Excel Centre for the 2012 Olympic and Paralympic Games.

 Harry is not shy when it comes to Television - he has featured on Saturday Kitchen, Master Chef, Jamie’s School Dinners, the Channel 5 Combat Chef series and most recently here on London Live sharing details of how our menus are inspired by the produce from our Walled Garden.

 After the Olympics finished Harry took on his most recent appointment as our Executive Head Chef.
-He is a Fellow of the Institute of Hospitality, a Freeman of the City of London and an Honorary Freeman of the Worshipful Company of Cooks.
+He is a Fellow of the Institute of Hospitality, a Freeman of the City of London and a Freeman of the Worshipful Company of Cooks.

 An inspirational leader...

 Harry brings to The Grove inspiration and enthusiasm to his Chef brigade.
 He is passionate about developing the younger chefs to discover their own talents in the same way that he was encouraged, whilst having fun with food and works with the best suppliers to bring fresh food to table.
 In addition to cooking, Harry is in much demand for his hands on and interactive demonstrations where he can wax lyrical about food and feeding.
 Even though we have a full repertoire of dishes he is always looking to push the boundaries for creating dishes, recipes and telling the story of the food as well as the presentation.

 Harry’s culinary philosophy...